ContraSim -- Analyzing Neural Representations Based on Contrastive Learning

 \subsubsection{Results}

-Results with multilingual BERT representations in Table \ref{tab:multilingual_results} show the effectiveness of our method.
+Results with multilingual BERT representations in Table \ref{tab:multilingual_results} show our method's effectiveness.
 (Trends with XLM-R are consistent; Appendix~\ref{app:xlmr}).
-Under random sampling evaluation (left block), \method{} shows superior results over other similarity measures, although always being evaluated on language pairs it has not seen at training time.
-Using a FAISS-based sampler (right block) further extends the gaps.
+Under random sampling evaluation (left block), \method{} shows superior results over other similarity measures, despite being evaluated on language pairs it hasn't seen at training.
+Using FAISS sampling (right block) further extends the gaps.
 While CKA results dropped by $\approx 45\%$, DeepCKA dropped by $\approx51\%$, and DeepDot dropped by $\approx 40\%$, \method{} was much less affected by FAISS sampling ($\approx 17\%$ drop on average and practically no drop in most layers).
-This demonstrates the high separability between examples of \method{}, enabling it to distinguish even very similar examples and assign a higher similarity to the correct pair.
+This demonstrates the high separability between examples of \method{}, enabling it to distinguish even very similar examples.
 For all other methods, mid-layers have the highest accuracy, whereas for our method almost all layers are near $100\%$ accuracy, except for the first 3 or 4 layers.

 To further analyze this, we compare the original multilingual representations from the last layer with their projections by \method{}'s trained encoder.
-Figure \ref{fig:multilingual_embeddings} from Appendix \ref{sec:multilingual_projections} shows UMAP \citep{mcinnes2018umap} projections of representations of 5 sentences in English and 5 sentences in Arabic, before and after \method{} encoding.
+Figure \ref{fig:multilingual_embeddings} shows UMAP \citep{mcinnes2018umap} projections for 10 English sentences and 10 Arabic sentences, before and after \method{} encoding.
 The \method{} encoder was trained on Arabic and English languages.
 The original representations are organized according to the source language (by shape), whereas \method{} projects translations of the same sentence close to each other (clustered by color).